georgeAlexSimsTSI/OOP_Project/README.md

 + changed system to store everything in maps instead of vectors.
 This is to make checking for duplicate keys faster
 + finished update year method

+14/04/2022
++ update person
++ update address
++ update student
++ update professor
++ update Year
++ update ModuleInstance
++ update Module
++ update Assignment

 ** practice copy constructors as my attempt seems to break code **

 **to do**
-* modify methods
-*   update person
-*       update address
-*   update student, professor
-*   update year
-*       add student, professor to year
-*       add module instance
-*       update module instance
-*           update assignment
-*           give student grade
 * run method